zachrehfuss/crowdfunding_ETL/README.md

 syntax for setting launch_date and end_date to datetime.
 In our second classroom work session, I worked with my classmates Alica, Toka, and Maxwell to edit some of the mistakes in my ERD and for correcting DATETIME variables to DATE.
-Finally, my professor Thomas helped trouble shoot errors in creating the campaign cleaned dataframe.
+My professor Thomas helped trouble shoot errors in creating the campaign cleaned dataframe.
+Finally, the code for the SQL file was exported from QuickDataBaseDiagrams.com.